bcgov/NotifyBC/docs/docs/getting-started/installation.md

    replace \<platform\> with _openshift_ or _aks_ depending on your platform.

-   The above commands create following main artifacts:
+   The above commands create following artifacts:

    - A MongoDB cluster with 2 nodes and 1 arbiter, each implemented as a stateful set
    - Two deployments - _notify-bc-app_ and _notify-bc-cron_